-New independent cooling units were recently installed for the IT/AV rooms.
-The IT/AV rooms require yearround cooling.
+New independent cooling units were installed for the information technology / audio visual (IT/AV) computer equipment rooms.
+The IT/AV rooms require year-round cooling.
 These independent cooling units allow for the complete shutdown of the chiller plant when cooling is not needed elsewhere.
 The estimated annual electricity savings for this project was estimated at 600,000 kWh or \$60,000.
-There was a 624,000 kWh decrease in annual electricity usage for the chilled water plant in 2012.
+There was a 1.1 million kWh decrease in annual electricity usage for the chilled water plant in 2013 in comparison to 2011.
 By providing electricity savings, the local cooling unit project qualified for \$35,485 in Act 129 incentive funds.